erinkcochran87/docs/_changelog/entries/2018/2018-08-23-new-xero-integration-v1.md

 ---
 {{ site.data.changelog.metadata.single-integration | flatify }}

-A new {{ this-connection.display_name }} is now available!
+A new {{ this-connection.display_name }} integration is now available!
 With the new integration, Stitch will replicate your core {{ this-connection.display_name }} objects including bank transactions, contacts, invoices, journal entries, payments, and more to your Stitch destination.

 Get started by creating a new {{ this-connection.display_name }} integration or learning more in [our documentation]({{ this-connection.url | prepend: site.baseurl }}).